m0ngr31/kanzi/README.md

 # Alexa integration with Kodi

+## Upgrade to v2.5

+For those of you doing an upgrade to the new version, please run the Slot generator again.
+There is a little bit of change to how it works.
+Users on Heroku should just be able to do a `git pull` and `git push heroku master` to upgrade.
+Just make sure you update the skill information as well.
+For Lambda users, the setup is completely different now, so please check the new documentaion.

+## About

-Here are some of the features supported with this skill:
+Here are some of the features supported by this skill:

 - Basic navigation (Up/Down, Left/Right, Page Up/Down, Select, Back, Open Menu)
 - Remote control (Keeps session open so you can give multiple navication commands)